Rayna Jaymes: Season 1

 The morning after Rayna tells Tandy that she and Deacon spent the night together.
 Tandy says it was just one night – a fling – and Rayna replies that it will never be one night or a fling with them because how they have always had a relationship.
 Tandy mentions how it's always been all or nothing between them and asks her if that is what she and Deacon want.
 Teddy is not excited when he finds out that Rayna and Deacon may now be a couple.
 He is against it because there is a chance of Deacon finding out that he is Maddie's biological father.
 Teddy tells her they made an agreement when Maddie was born and she has to honor it.
 Rayna promises him that she would never want to hurt their relationship and plans on keeping it a secret.
 After Maddie overhears her mother telling someone "I love you" on the phone she asks who she said that to.
 Rayna tells her she said that to Deacon and that they are together now.
 Later in the day when Rayna and Teddy are not home, Maddie snoops through her mother's closet and finds a box that contains a paternity test.
 Maddie talks to a friend over the phone and says that Teddy might not be her father.
 The next day Maddie tells Deacon that he might be her father, which leaves Deacon shocked.
 Backstage at the CMA Awards, Deacon confronts Rayna about him possibly being Maddie's biological father.

 Rayna tells him the whole story of how she found out she was pregnant the last time he went to rehab.
 She talked about it with Teddy and they decided to get married and do a paternity test afterwards.
-Coleman advised her to cut ties with Deacon because they wanted him to get better.
+Deacon's friend and sobriety sponsor Coleman advised Rayna to cut ties with Deacon because they wanted him to get better.
 Teddy and Rayna wanted what was best for Maddie.
 Deacon storms off and goes to a bar and begins to drink again.
 On the night Juliette plays a show at the Bluebird Cafe, Rayna runs after a drunk Deacon who leaves the café when the two notice each other.
 Rayna tells him that he is not driving anywhere and makes him move over to the passenger seat.
 On the way home the two argue which prevents Rayna from stopping at a stop sign.
 While swerving around the oncoming traffic, the car flips several times and lands in a ditch.